 Broccoli Bacon Salad

-- 1/2 cup mayonnaise OR mashed avocado (see how to make your own mayonnaise)
+- 1/2 cup mayonnaise * OR mashed avocados

 - 1 tablespoon red wine vinegar OR raw apple cider vinegar